section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 - data-driven forms - Data Driven Forms is open source react library it allows you to store complex forms in the database so you can reuse them in numerous developer environments.

 ### How to build data-driven components in react
-React permits us to send data to an element within the same syntax as HTML, using attributes on a factor.
+React permits us to send data to an element within the same syntax as HTML, using attributes or properties on a factor.

 #### Getting Started